Tataviam

 The Tataviam (Kitanemuk: people on the south slope) are a Native American group in Southern California.
 The ancestral land of the Tataviam people includes northwest present-day Los Angeles County and southern Ventura County, primarily in the upper basin of the Santa Clara River, the Santa Susana Mountains, and the Sierra Pelona Mountains.
 They are distinct from the Kitanemuk and the Gabrielino-Tongva peoples.

 Their tribal government is based in San Fernando, California, and includes the Executive Branch, the Legislative Branch, the Tribal Senate, and the Council of Elders.
 The current Tribal President of the Fernandeño Tataviam Band of Mission Indians is Rudy Ortega Jr., who is a descendant of the village of Tochonanga.

-The Tataviam are a not federally recognized, which has prevented the tribe from being seen as sovereign and erased the identity of tribal members.
+The Tataviam are not federally recognized, which has prevented the tribe from being seen as sovereign and erased the identity of tribal members.
 The tribe has established an Acknowledge Rent campaign to acknowledge "the financial hardships placed on non-federally recognized tribes."

 History

-Ancestral land
+Pre-European settlement

 The Santa Clarita Valley is believed to be the center of Tataviam territory, north of the Los Angeles metropolitan area.
 In 1776, they were noted as a distinct linguistic and cultural group, by Padre Francisco Garcés, and have been distinguished from the Kitanemuk and the Fernandeño.